 December – Heckfield Place, Hampshire

 I am writing this post from a desk in the beautiful room at Heckfield Place.
 Ever since it opened in September, I have been wanting to come, and the various reviews I read really increased my excitement.
-It is really really beautiful and there will be a review on the blog in a few days.
+It is really really beautiful as you can see in my full Heckfield Place review.

 Happy New Year!